willstith/dsp/lessons/command_line/command_line_lecture.md

 Now nothing shows up on the screen.
 List the files and see if you can tell why.

-> Hint: we learned how to list all the files up above.
 > echo will create a new file in which to output the text if provided a name following a > at the end of the command.

 The greater than says, "put that output into the following file instead."